 · Learn how to express yourself

 If you don’t have a safe method to express yourself, emotions can overwhelm you.
 This can make you angry and aggressive toward the people around you.
 When expressing yourself, always try your utmost best to be honest.
 Whatever feeling is bubbling up inside you, identify its causes and what you can do to make things better.

 If you can’t book an appointment with a therapist due to social stigma, talk to a trusted friend or family.
 If talking to your loved ones isn’t an option, look for online platforms that promote mental health.
-Most mental virtual mental health platforms allow interested parties to sign in anonymously, guaranteeing your privacy.
+Most virtual mental health platforms allow interested parties to sign in anonymously, guaranteeing your privacy.

-Several factors influences the concept of masculinity in the gay community, including heterosexism and internalized homophobia.
+Several factors influence the concept of masculinity in the gay community, including heterosexism and internalized homophobia.
 Gay men, whether consciously or unconsciously, experience negative attitudes because of toxic masculinity traits.

 Masculine–presenting gay men and social norms perpetuate such traits that assume compulsory heterosexuality for every biological male.